A Better Barbecue: 10 Tips to Grilling Healthier Meals

 Summer means evenings by the pool, family picnics, time on the boat and, perhaps most importantly, it’s barbecue season!

 Barbecuing can be fun when holding neighborhood parties or family reunions, but the food we choose to barbecue can either be a help or a hindrance to our diets.
-If you are interested in grilling your food while still maintaining your fitness regime, read up on these 10 tips on how to grill a better barbecue, courtesy of Meghan Daw, RD, LDN.
+If you are interested in grilling your food while still maintaining your fitness regime, here are 10 tips on how to grill a better barbecue.

 - Choose lean cuts of meat to grill.
 Choose from a variety of poultry with the skin pulled off, fish and well-trimmed lean cuts of beef, lamb, and pork.
 Look for cuts of meat with the term “round” or “loin” in the title.
 These are leaner cuts of meat that are great for grilling.